imklubb/Archipelago-Toy-Story-2/README.md

   release is recommended).
 Other emulators are **not** supported.
 - The latest `toystory2.apworld`.
 Put this in your `Archipelago/custom_worlds`
   folder.
-- The `ts2.lua` all-in-one game script (distributed alongside the apworld).
-This single script does everything — you do **not** need to load any separate Archipelago BizHawk connector.
+- The `ts2.lua` all-in-one game script (distributed alongside the apworld). **Place it in your `Archipelago/data/lua/` folder** — the same folder Archipelago keeps its BizHawk connector and networking library in.
+This single script does everything, so you do **not** need to load any separate Archipelago BizHawk connector, but it does need to live in `data/lua/` so it can find Archipelago's `socket` library (a native component that can't be embedded in the script).

 ## Configuring BizHawk